anchore/vunnel/src/vunnel/providers/eol/DEVELOPING.md

 1. Re-run `./generate_schema.py`
 2. Review the diff to understand what changed
-3. Update the schema version in `generate_schema.py` if it's a breaking change
+3. Update the schema version in `src/vunnel/schema/eol.py` if it's a breaking change
-4. Update `src/vunnel/schema/provider.py` if the version changes

 ## Data Format